kylegregory/videojs-extern/README.md

 # Video.js - Extern Plugin
 Allow you to play external videos from YouTube or Vimeo.
+More to come, let me know which one you need.

 ## How does it work?
 This isn't really a plugin you have to register.
 Just by including media.X.js, you can use this by adding a new source with type="video/X"